truehand/dicom-sample/README.md

 The above az command can be installed as described [here.](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt)

-`curl -X GET --header "Authorization: Bearer $token"  https://<workspacename-dicomservicename>.dicom.azurehealthcareapis.com/v<version of REST API>/changefeed`

 For your reference curl command examples are also provided.
 To run them you need an authentication token passed to the command:

 `./command_stow.sh $token`

+This will show your changefeed (recent changes on the server):
+`curl -X GET --header "Authorization: Bearer $token"  https://<workspacename-dicomservicename>.dicom.azurehealthcareapis.com/v<version of REST API>/changefeed`

 ---
 Original tutorial can be found in the [Azure DICOM documentation](https://learn.microsoft.com/en-us/azure/healthcare-apis/dicom/dicomweb-standard-apis-python)